Completed Experiment Page¶

 Transformed Features (Fast Approximation)

 Export: Export the experiment.
-For more information, see import_export_exp.
+For more information, see Exporting and Importing Experiments.

-Visualize Scoring Pipeline (Experimental): View a visualization of the experiment scoring pipeline.
+Visualize Scoring Pipeline: View a visualization of the experiment scoring pipeline.
 For more information, refer to Visualizing the Scoring Pipeline.

 Download Scoring Pipeline drop-down: